fluid-checkout/fluid-checkout/readme.txt

 = Unreleased =

 * Improved: Compatibility with plugin Checkout Field Editor for WooCommerce by Themehigh (free version).
 Custom email fields now will suggest corrections for typos.
+* Improved: Better performance while loading plugin and theme compatibility classes on websites with a big database.
+Replaced use of options (from database) with filter hooks.

 = 2.0.4 - 2022-08-02 =